Samahu/RoboND-Perception-Project/writeup.md

         dict_list.append(yaml_dict)

 ```

+The following image shows my confusion matrix which is based on 500 iterations:
+![alt text][conf-matrix]

 As far as the results are concerned I get 100% correct results on all scenes when testing locally.
 The following image shows correct clustering and classification for 3rd scene: